lukesngr/GameifyPlatformReactFrontend/README.md

 ﻿# gameifyplatformfrontend
-Gameification of data platform for iAccelarate hackathon Made this up in 2 days for said hackathon
+React Frontend of a platform attempting to gameify any form of data as per a topic we were assigned for a UOW iAccelarate hackathon